-An SQL text by Erland Sommarskog, SQL Server MVP.
+An SQL text by Erland

-If you ever tried to track down a blocking situation by running sp_who, DBCC INPUTBUFFER and the various DMV:s while the users are screaming, beta_lockinfo is the thing for you.
+If you ever tried to track down a blocking situation by running sp_who, DBCC INPUTBUFFER and the various DMVs while the users are screaming, beta_lockinfo is the thing for you.

-The latest version is SourceSafe version 15, checked in 2011-11-18 19:14.
+The latest version is SourceSafe version 28, checked in 2022-12-30 20:20.
+(The version for Azure SQL Database is from 2024-04-30.)

 You can put the procedure in any database you like as long as the database has compatibility level 90 or higher.

-| @allprocesses | If 0 (the default) beta_lockinfo, lists only "interesting" processes.
-If 1, beta_lockinfo lists all processes.
-See below for a definition of an "interesting process". | ||||
+If 0 (the default) beta_lockinfo, lists only "interesting" processes.
+If 1, beta_lockinfo also lists "half-interesting" processes.
+If ≥ 2, beta_lockinfo lists all processes.
+See the section below for the definition of "interesting" and "half-interesting" processes. | ||||

-| @textmode | If 1, the result set is returned to make it easier when you have set SSMS to return data in text mode: columns are trimmed to be as wide as the widest data in the column (an idea taken from sp_who2), and there is a blank line inserted between each process.
+If 1, the result set is returned to make it easier to read when you have set SSMS to return data in text mode: columns are trimmed to be as wide as the widest data in the column (an idea taken from sp_who2), and there is a blank line inserted between each process.
 If 0 (the default), the result set is returned without these extra thrills.
 This mode is also known as grid mode, since in you would typically use this setting when you have selected grid mode in your query tool. | ||||

-| @procdata |
+@procdata char(1) |

 | ||||

-| @debug | If, 1 beta_lockinfo prints progress information about its operations.
-If you find that beta_lockinfo takes a long time to run, I'm interested to see the output when @debug = 1, particularly if any other step than compiling lock information needs a lot of time. |
+If, 1 beta_lockinfo prints progress information about its operations.
+If you find that beta_lockinfo takes a long time to run, I'm interested to see the output when @debug = 1, particularly if any other step than gathering lock information needs a lot of time. |

 Why would a process be missing from sys.dm_exec_sessions?
 There are a couple of reasons why this could happen.